Jeffrey Wammes: Gymnastics career

-2010

-The year 2010 was a particularly good year for Wammes.
+2010 was a particularly good year for Wammes.
 During the World Cup Gymnastics in October in Rotterdam he only finished in eighth place on the vault component, but during several World Cups he won many medals.

-On 12 September, he won gold at the vault part in the World Cup matches in Ghent.

-On 20 November 2010 he won medals in three parts during the World Cup in Glasgow.
-He earned two bronze (on floor and vault) and won silver at the high bar.
-On vault he even won the World Cup.
-With this performance, he has secured his participation in these three components during the World Cup in 2011.
+On 12 September, he won gold on the vault in the World Cup matches in Ghent.
+On 20 November 2010, he won medals in three parts during the World Cup in Glasgow; he earned two bronze medals (on floor and vault) and won silver on the high bar.
+On vault, he won the World Cup.
+With this performance, he secured his participation in these three components during the World Cup in 2011.

 He also obtained that year in various World Cups, the following medals: